JaladeAlan/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 #1: swap the values of two integers
 #2: function that returns the length of a string.
 #3: function that prints a string
+#4: function that prints a string, in reverse